 The Patrol Force is the backbone and action arm of the Police Department.
 Its field functions are multiple.
 They include response to calls for service, which may entail a wide spectrum of needs and problematic situations.
 It has been said that a good patrol officer combines the knowledge and qualities of an investigator, physician, lawyer, social worker, and family friend.

-The patrol officer function has evolved from a reactive or response mode.
+The patrol officer function has evolved from a reactive or response mode to proactive.
 The officer must be knowledgeable and prepared to be the prime component of community-oriented law enforcement.
-Assessment of needs and the ability to be a problem solver are within the patrol officer's range of duties and responsibilities.
+Assessment of needs and the ability to be a dynamic problem solver are within the patrol officer's range of duties and responsibilities.

 Patrol job performance requirements and demands have increased as law enforcement deals with a wide range of drug, alcohol, or substance abuse problems and corollary issues.